NiloofarAZAD/Real-time_Emotions_Gender_recognition_CNN_ViT/README.md

-# Real-time_face_Emotions_Gender_recognition_CNN
+# Real-time Facial Expression and Gender Recognition Using CNNs and Vision Transformers
-Real-time face Emotions and Gender recognition using Convolutional Neural Network (CNN)
+A comparison of CNNs and Vision Transformers in image classification for a real-time facial expression and gender recognition system

 ⚡ Facial Expressions Dateset: https://www.kaggle.com/datasets/msambare/fer2013